slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Knowledge without action is useless. «Pathological learners» who are voracious consumers of knowledge live in a 400 square foot apartment, are overweight, and in a relationship that looks like a bad soap opera.
 Yet they know all this information!
 The problem is that they do not apply it."*

-However action not knowledge leads to [success](chapter_appendix.md#on-success).
 Only applied knowledge is power.
+Action, not knowledge, leads to success.
 If you are not constantly taking action on the new information that you are learning then it’s just educational porn.

 > *"Seek knowledge.
-Knowledge and Courage are the elements of Greatness.
+Knowledge and courage are the elements of greatness.
 Wisdom and strength, eyes and hands.
 Knowledge without courage is sterile."
 -- Balthasar Gracian*